-It is important for those who have never served to take a moment to understand the solitary world of combat Veterans.
+It is important for those who have never served to take a moment to understand the solitary world of Veterans.

 Millions of Veterans are and have been successful in all endeavors.
 They are doctors, lawyers, business people, and a thousand other professions.
 Not all have PTSD; not all are the troubled, brooding, street corner homeless guy, although they exist and need help desperately.